Saif-Shines/SathyabamaTBIwebsite/README.md

 # SathyabamaTBIwebsite
 This website is developed by Sathyabama Coding Club Students of Sathyabama.
 Information regarding this is available here on slack group at: https://sathyabamacodingclub.slack.com/files/U9D0CRE0P/FAC4WDNJW/web_site_module.docx

-This is their part of In-house projects, Students are encourage to contribute to the project.
+This is their part of In-house projects, Students are encouraged to contribute to the project.

-If you find something is not good, please raise a issue or else you can directly contribute to the project by adding a new feature, please do not hesitate to give a pull request or fork the project for ou development purposes.
+If you find something is not good, please raise a issue or else you can directly contribute to the project by adding a new feature, please do not hesitate to give a pull request or fork the project for our development purposes.

 ## How to contribute to gain your acknowledgement.